Working in retirement

-The key is how close you are to full retirement age, which varies from 65 to 67 depending on the year of your birth.
-For example, if you were born before 1938, your full retirement age is 65.
+The key is how close you are to full retirement age, which varies from 66 to 67 depending on the year of your birth.
 For people born 1943 to 1954, the full retirement age is 66, and it's 67 for people born in 1960 or after.
 You can find your full retirement age at socialsecurity.gov.

 The effect of income on Social Security payments

 If you begin Social Security when you are…